Projects per year

 Abstract

-Ultra-high temperature ceramics (UHTCs) are desirable for applications in the hypersonic vehicle, rockets, re-entry spacecraft and defence sectors, but few materials can currently satisfy the associated high temperature ablation requirements.
-Here we have designed and fabricated a new carbide (Zr0.8Ti0.2C0.74B0.26) coating by reactive melt infiltration and pack cementation onto a C/C composite.
-It displays superior ablation resistance at temperatures from 2,000-3,000 °C, compared to existing UHTCs (e.g. a rate of material loss over 12 times better than conventional ZrC at 2,500 °C).
-The carbide is a substitutional solid solution of Zr-Ti containing carbon vacancies that are randomly occupied by boron atoms.
-The sealing ability of the ceramic’s oxides, low oxygen diffusion and a dense and gradient distribution of ceramic result in much slower loss of protective oxide layers formed during ablation than other ceramic systems, leading to the superior ablation resistance.
-More broadly, this work provides a platform for building a series of such UHTCs (e.g. A (M) CxBy), where A and M are the main atoms (transition metals, IV) and the substitution atoms (transition metals, IV/V), respectively.
+Ultra-high temperature ceramics are desirable for applications in the hypersonic vehicle, rockets, re-entry spacecraft and defence sectors, but few materials can currently satisfy the associated high temperature ablation requirements.
+Here we design and fabricate a carbide (Zr0.8Ti0.2C0.74B0.26) coating by reactive melt infiltration and pack cementation onto a C/C composite.
+It displays superior ablation resistance at temperatures from 2,000–3,000 °C, compared to existing ultra-high temperature ceramics (for example, a rate of material loss over 12 times better than conventional zirconium carbide at 2,500 °C).
+The carbide is a substitutional solid solution of Zr–Ti containing carbon vacancies that are randomly occupied by boron atoms.
+The sealing ability of the ceramic’s oxides, slow oxygen diffusion and a dense and gradient distribution of ceramic result in much slower loss of protective oxide layers formed during ablation than other ceramic systems, leading to the superior ablation resistance

 Original language | English |